• Skip to primary navigation

 Password Version in oracle

-• Password version is a new column in DBA_USERS starting 11g.
+• Password version in Oracle is a new column in DBA_USERS starting 11g.

 • The PASSWORD_VERSIONS column shows the list of password versions that exist for the account.